 Drug Delivery System (DDS) is defined as the technology which is used to deliver the drugs and gene in the required area of the body.
 The transferring of drug through Drug Delivery System depends on the time and dose.
 A significant effect of drug delivered is seen on its efficiency.
 By the use of optimum concentration, the therapeutic benefit can be achieved and the concentration below or above the optimum concentration can be toxic or produce no therapeutic effect.
-Different types of drug delivery systems has been developed.
-The main purpose of drug delivery system is to reduce the degradation and loss of drug, prevention from harmful side effects and the increment in the bioavailability.
-Targeted drug delivery system (DDS) is one of drug delivery system in which the drug is transported to a targeted tissues, organ or cells by the carrier of drugs.
-In recent, there are many novel drug delivery systems such as carbon nanotubes, micromicelles, microemulsion, floating drug delivery system.
+Different sorts of drug delivery systems has been developed.
+The core resolution of drug delivery system is to reduce the degradation and loss of drug, prevention from harmful side effects and the increment in the bioavailability.
+Targeted drug delivery system (DDS) is one of the drug delivery system in which the drug is transported to targeted tissues, organ or cells by the carrier of drugs.
+In recent, there are many novel drug delivery systems such as carbon nanotubes, micromicelles, microemulsion, floating drug delivery system, and so on which have high therapeutic value compare to conventional drug delivery system.
 This paper shows different types of novel drug delivery systems with their application in many fields.